 For admission

 For placement

 For advising

 In place of an application essay

-As a validity check on the application essay
+As a validity check on the application essay П

 No college policy as of now X

+Not using essay component

 D. In addition, does your institution use applicants' test scores for academic advising?